TamiresMusafir/anuvia-rails-project/README.md

 ### Creating Users via Rails Console

-Users can be created directly from the Rails console.
+Users can be created directly from the Rails console or running seed

 ### 1. Open the Rails console: